 - Development of Checklist

 - Developing the Terms of Reference and Audit Plan

 Conducting the Audit

-Audits are conducted according to AS/NZS ISO 19011:2003 "Guidelines for quality and/or environmental management systems auditing" and comprise:
+Audits are conducted according to AS/NZS ISO 19011:2018 "Guidelines for quality and/or environmental management systems auditing" and comprise of:

 - An Opening Meeting

 - A Closing Meeting